India hangs four over 2012 Delhi bus gang-rape

 But Singh's ordeal, and the fact that she was part of a generation of young women trying to break out of a still very traditional society, struck a chord.

-"It was like the bursting of a dam," said Kavita Krishnan, a women's activist who took part in the huge protests.
+"It was like the bursting of a dam," said Kavita Krishnan, an activist who took part in the huge protests.

 "It was not restricted to seeking revenge.
 Women said they do not want to trade their freedom for safety...
 There was a social awakening of society," she told AFP before the hangings.